ras52/bootstrap/stage-4/README.txt

 implemented as in stage 3, by sending each allocation request to the kernel as a mmap(MAP_ANON) call.
 The resultant compiler, cc0, is used to compile an improved set of I/O functions that do buffering.
-These are linked together with ld -r into a proto-C-library, lib.o.
+These are linked together with ld -r into a proto-C-library, libc.o.
 There is also a trivial startup file, crt0.o, that implements _start() by calling exit(main()).
 We use these to relink the compiler against this to produce a significantly faster compiler.